CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 2. **Learn field methods for measuring it** — how to collect and process sediment cores.
 3. **Turn measurements into outputs** — convert field data into carbon analyses to inform decision making.

 <!-- TODO (Cathal): add an "Eelgrass Workshop Skills Checklist" here. -->

 ## How to think about this workshop

-Everything in this workshop builds toward filling in one thing: **a data sheet**.
-Each field on it represents something real we measure in the ecosystem — a depth, a weight, a carbon concentration — and once the sheet is complete, those numbers let us calculate carbon stock, compare areas, and inform decisions.
+As a conceptual excercise, we begin by looking at what this workshop is working toward.
+Simply put, we are aiming to fill in this **data sheet**.
+Each field on it represents something real we measure in the ecosystem, a depth of sediment, a weight, a carbon concentration, and once the sheet is complete, those numbers let us calculate carbon stock, compare areas, and inform decisions.

-There are two sides to getting that sheet right:
+ Through this workshop, we will focus on prioritizing 2 things:

-1. **Collecting the data** — what the sheet asks for, and what it takes in the field to fill it in properly.
+1. **Collecting the data** following best practices, in-line with what **data sheet** asks for.

-2. **Making the data useful** — making sure that *before* you collect anything, the samples you plan to take will actually answer your team's questions.
+2. **Making the data useful** by making sure that *before* you collect anything, the samples you plan to take will actually answer your team's questions, and contribute to your organizational goals.

+Please take some time to explore this example datasheet (Link in the filled sheet here).
+This data was made up to provide a user with a example they can follow along with.
+This workshop will cover why we collect a bit of data, understand what we are collecting, how it is measured and how it connects with our goals.

 [**Section 2 — Project Planning**](02_Project_Planning/) covers side 2: designing the sampling
 so the data you'll collect is worth collecting. [**Section 3 — Field Methods**](03_Field_Methods/)